jrcarl624/FriendConnect/README.md

 ## About

 This is a project for minecraft bedrock that allows you to join servers via the in game friends tab.
 Allowing console players to connect to servers.
+This project is still in development, so please be patient if there are issues.

+The best way to use this tool at the moment is as a node module.
+Read the tutorial below for more information of how to set this up.

 ## How it works in game